 Insertions of this nature would appear particularly suitable for the repetitive and meditative character of the Rosary.
 It takes the form of a relative clause following the name of Jesus and refers to the mystery being contemplated.
 The meditation of the Rosary can be helped by the choice of a short clause of a Scriptural and Liturgical nature, fixed for every decade.

 - Foods for this feast: Since the origin of this feast came from the Christian fleet defeating the Turks at the Battle of Lepanto in 1570 through the intercession of Mary through the Rosary, why not make a cake in the shape of a ship?
-See the top bar for a cut-out cake, or make moderations to this Ship Cake.
+See the top bar for a cut-out cake, or make moderations to this Pirate Ship Cake.
 Read more about the Battle of Lepanto for ideas.